kiosion/dotfiles/README.md

 <div align="center">
   <h1>Dotfiles</h1>
-  <p>Dotfiles are hidden files prefaced by '.' and used in personalizing your system and programs; here are mine!</p>
+  <p>Dotfiles are hidden files prefaced by '.' and used for system / program configs; here are mine!</p>
   <p><a href="#my-linux-config">⇒&nbsp;Linux</a>&nbsp; <br><a href="#my-macos-config">⇒&nbsp;MacOS</a> <br><a href="#installation">⇒&nbsp;Install&nbsp;/&nbsp;Clone</a></p>
 </div>